Sanborn map book with a magnifying glass on a white desk

 2. Look for fire insurance maps for that area.
 The Library of Congress has the majority of fire insurance maps, but many other libraries, universities, and historical societies also have copies.
 See the section below for tips on where to look for maps.

 4. Find the desired dwelling or building.
-Be sure to take a look at the Key to find out what sort of building it was, how it was constructed, what sort of fire safety measures it had, etc.
+Be sure to take a look at the Key to find out what kind of building it was, how it was constructed, and what fire safety measures it had, etc.

 5. Explore the neighborhood.
 What buildings are nearby?
 Is there a church?
 A school?
 How far away was your ancestor’s place of employment?
 Make a note of any buildings or features that you should investigate to help your research.